olivier3lanc/Scrollio/README.md

 # Scrollshow

 *A full page scroll experience tool for story telling*.
 Scrollshow is a jQuery plugin that uses the scroll to reveal the text content.

-## Demo

 * [Demo with only core CSS](https://codepen.io/olivier3lanc/pen/zLBGEL)
 * [Demo with callbacks](https://codepen.io/olivier3lanc/full/bjBbVP/)